wp-plugins/participants-database/readme.txt

 The "Strict Date Format" setting affects how the shortcode filters are interpreted, so if this is checked, the date format in your filter argument must match the date format set in your WP General Settings.

+= Numeric Sorting =

+By default all sorting of lists is done alphabetically, which means that if you have a field that is numeric (like prices or rating points) you will not get a numeric sort if you use that field to sort the list.
+If you need to do this, you must manually edit the database to make your numeric field work like a number and not a word.
+Here's how you do that:

+Get into your database using PHPMyAdmin or similar application.
+Click on the structure tab of the 'participants_database' table.
+This shows you the types of all the fields that are used to store the data.
+You will recognize the names, and most of them will be of type TINYTEXT.
+You need to change the field type for only the fields where your numbers are stored.

+Click on the little pencil to edit the field where you have numbers.
+You need to decide the range of numbers you will be using.
+Lets say you need to be able to go up to 9999 with two decimal places.
+Change the type from TINYTEXT to DECIMAL.
+In the LENGTH/VALUES field, put the size of number you want to use...our example would be 4,2 giving you up to four figures to the left of the dot and two to the right.
+Save it and now your sorts on that field will be numeric.
+This also applies to comparisons in the shortcode filter.

+Please note that non-numeric characters cannot be stored in a DECIMAL field, including commas and currency symbols.

 = Only Showing List Items When a User Searches =

 You can set up the list so no listings will show until a user makes a search.
 Just add a filter for id=0, like this: `[pdb_list filter="id=0"]` since there is no record with that ID, nothing will show.
 The user search will override that and show the result of their search, but this is a special case.